gloveboxes/Raspberry-Pi-with-Visual-Studio-Code-Remote-SSH-and-C-or-C-Development/README.md

 |---|---|---|
 | ![](resources/vs-code-logo.png) | ![](resources/rpi4b.jpg) | ![](resources/RevPi-Connect+-32GB.png)  |

+Visual Studio Code is a free, extensible code editor and is one of the most popular Open Source projects on [GitHub](https://github.com/microsoft/vscode).
+It runs on Linux, macOS, and Windows.

 This tutorial targets modern Raspberry Pis, version 2 or better, including Industrial IoT devices like the [Revolution Pi](https://revolution.kunbus.com/) built on the [Raspberry Pi Compute module](https://www.raspberrypi.org/products/compute-module-3-plus/).

 ---